 Uniworld Cruises is now offering millennial-only river cruises along the Danube, Seine, and Rhine, with a much younger demographic than typical river cruises and only around 120 passengers.

 Solo travel has exploded in popularity, with no signs of slowing down.
 The industry is gradually becoming much more accommodating to those who want to travel alone- and tour companies are springing up with solo travel tours.
 That means that if you’re hoping to go it alone, you can take a road trip and compare car rental with Webjet, choose a solo tour, or grab a backpack and head off on an adventure.
+Make sure that you will still take care of your skin while travelling with Epicuren to make sure that all your travel photos will all be insta worthy.

 Last chance travel